bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `length` getter steps are to return [this](https://webidl.spec.whatwg.org/#this)’s [length](https://dom.spec.whatwg.org/#concept-node-length).

-[CharacterData/substringData](https://developer.mozilla.org/en-US/docs/Web/API/CharacterData/substringData "The substringData() method of the CharacterData interface returns a portion of the existing data, starting at the specified index and extending for a given number of characters afterwards.")
+[CharacterData/substringData](https://developer.mozilla.org/en-US/docs/Web/API/CharacterData/substringData 'The substringData() method of the CharacterData interface returns a portion of the existing data, starting at the specified index and extending for a given number of characters afterwards.')

 In all current engines.